dongxiaohe/KafkaConsumerPoll/README.md

 ## :cat: The results

 1. The default size of poll is maximum 500 records. which can be found in doc ([Link](https://kafka.apache.org/documentation/#upgrade_1010_notable))
-2. If we poll 500 records but only commit 1 record offset (Which simulates partial transaction), the current consumer ignore offset and continues to poll from 501 records.
+2. In each poll, If consumer polls 500 records but only commit 1 record offset (Which simulates partial transaction), the current consumer ignore offset and continues to poll from 501 records.
 (See the output above)
+ However, if consumer connection is closed, and then restart it again, it will start fetching offset records.
+Which totally makes sense.
 3. If we have long processing time for each poll which takes longer than session timeout time, Kafka will re-balance the consumer group.
 The interesting fact is, this long-time processing consumer will not be terminated but also resume to process again later on.